The UO's leaders come from diverse backgrounds

 Kyle Henley is a veteran communications leader who became vice president for university communications in September 2015.
 His portfolio includes brand management, development communications, digital communications, marketing communications, public affairs communications, and KWAX-FM.
 Henley came to the UO from Colorado State University, where he was assistant vice president for strategic communications.
 He was an award-winning journalist for more than a decade before moving into public relations and communications, with experience in both the corporate world and agency environment.
 He earned a bachelor’s degree in journalism and communications at Northern Colorado University.

-R. Kevin Marbury joined the Division of Student Life in 2012 and was appointed interim vice president for student life in 2016.
+R. Kevin Marbury joined the Division of Student Life in 2012, was appointed interim vice president for student life in October 2016, and was named as vice president in November 2017.
 Previously, he served as the UO’s director of physical education and recreation, and has an extensive background in student affairs with a focus on wellness.
 Marbury previously served as vice president for student affairs at Edward Waters College in Jacksonville, Florida in 1997.
 He received his PhD in higher education administration from the University of North Texas in 1992, where he also served as an adjunct professor of kinesiology, health promotion, and recreation.

 Vice President for Finance and Administration and CFO